trygve-lie/ttl-mem-cache/README.md

 this generated ID.
 When using this, be carefull to not provide the same ID to multiple instances of the cache.

+The Cache instance inherit from Duplex Stream.
+Due to this the instance also take all config parameters which the Duplex Stream does.
+Please see the [documentation of Duplex Streams](https://nodejs.org/api/stream.html#stream_duplex_and_transform_streams) for further documentation.

 ## API